kohutovic/febus-rules/02-equipment.md

 #### Cloak

 1. In the rapier category, it is possible to use a cloak, which serves defensive purposes.
-The organizer states the usage of the cloak.
+The Organizing Team shall announce in advance, whether they allow the usage of cloaks in their competitions.

-2. By the name cloak, it is meant a semicircular or circular piece of cloth.
+2. The term cloak refers to a semi-circular or circular piece of cloth.

-3. The cloak must be from natural materials; synthetic materials are not allowed.
+3. The cloak must be made of natural materials such as wool, cotton, or a similar fibre; synthetic materials are not allowed.

-4. The cloak cannot contain any metal parts such as weights, However, it can be optionally quilted with a fabric or a pattern.
+4. The cloak must not have any attached metal parts such as weights.
+However, it is allowed to be quilted with fabric or a pattern.